 Facebook wants to make advertising as accessible and easy to implement as possible for the largest population of advertisers and page admins.

-If you as a new advertiser with minimal experience were presented right away with having to choose from 20 different marketing objectives, the majority of you would run away as fast as they could – that is too intimidating!
+If you as a new advertiser with minimal experience were presented right away with having to choose from 17 different marketing objectives, the majority of you would run away as fast as you could – that is too intimidating!

 Here are three detailed reasons why you need to pause your boosted posts spend and consider taking your Facebook ads to the next level.